nivreddy14/accessibility-assessment/DEVELOPMENT.md

 ```

 ## Running accessibility-assessment-service tests locally during development
+accessibility-assessment-service includes a set of unit, integration and e2e tests.
+The tests
-Unit and integration tests have been implemented for accessibility-assessment-service using [Jest](https://jestjs.io/).
+have been implemented for  using [Jest](https://jestjs.io/).

 To run the tests locally:

 ```
 npm install
+## runs npm test for accessibility-assessment service when building the image. \
+## --runInBand ensures the tests are run in sequence
-npm test
+npm run test -- --runInBand
 ```

 ## Updating the image